Petrevski-77/Petrevski-77/README.md

 **Databases:** SQL · PostgreSQL · pgAdmin
 **Tools:** Git · GitHub · Bitbucket · Figma · UNIX
 **Collaboration:** Jira · Trello · ClickUp · Slack

+I'm passionate about growing as a software developer, exploring new technologies, and creating meaningful projects.
+Feel free to check out my repositories and see what I've been working on!

+📫 You can contact me here:
+**Email:** jovan.petrevski13@gmail.com